C-ArenA/dotfiles/README.md

 I use certain images that are inside the assets folder, but they are placed independently so this repo isn't that big.

 ![wezterm](./assets/wezterm.sc.png)

+I use wezterm as a multiplatform terminal.
+When using zsh (WSL, MacOS, and other linux distros) I use oh-my-zsh and starship.
+In git bash i use oh-my-posh.